 Reference climatological station.
 A climatological station whose data are used for determining climatic trends.
 This requires long periods (not less than thirty years) of homogeneous records, where man-made environmental changes have been and/or are expected to remain at a minimum.
 Ideally the records should be of sufficient length to enable the identification of secular changes of climate.

-Regional Basic Climatological Network (RBCN).
-A network of climatological stations with a specified observational programme within a WMO Region.
-This is a minimum regional requirement to allow Members to fulfil their responsibilities within WWW; it also serves as a target list for WWW monitoring of climatological data.
-The RBCN is based primarily on Regional Basic Synoptic Network stations and includes all GCOS Surface Network and GUAN stations.
+Regional Basic Observing Network.
+A network of observing stations/platforms with …

-Regional Basic Synoptic Network (RBSN).
-A network of synoptic stations with a specified observational programme within a WMO Region.
-This is a minimum regional requirement to allow Members to fulfil their responsibilities within WWW and in the application of meteorology.
+Editorial note: to be completed in due course.

 Regional Specialized Meteorological Centre (RSMC).
 A centre that specializes in an activity of the GDPFS with the primary purpose of providing tailored-made information and products to serve users in a particular area of activity.